-The New Vista Regional Prevention Center offers educational programs, alcohol, tobacco and substance use training and resources to promote mental health and reduce youth substance use and suicide across 17 counties in the Bluegrass region.
-We work to identify strengths and gaps in order to identify new opportunities for collaboration between schools, businesses and community organizations.
+The New Vista Regional Prevention Center offers educational programs, alcohol, tobacco, and substance use training, and resources to promote mental health and reduce youth substance use and suicide across 17 counties in the Bluegrass region.
+We work to identify strengths and gaps to identify new opportunities for collaboration between schools, businesses, and community organizations.
 Our purpose is to build healthier communities.

 Community Prevention Specialists

 New Vista provides specialized prevention services to every community in our 17-county service area.
-Each county is assigned a prevention specialist to assist with implementing effective prevention planning and programs as well as guidance on active collaboration between community coalitions with similar missions focused on mental health and substance use.
+Each county in our service area is assigned a prevention specialist.
+Their role is to assist with promotion and prevention work at the local level.
+They can assist in assessing needs, building community capacity, and planning and implementing effective substance use and suicide prevention programming.
 To contact the prevention specialist in your county email [email protected].

 Dinner Table Project

 The basic idea is families that eat together have better relationships.
 When youth have better relationships with their parents and siblings they are less likely to use alcohol or drugs.
 Then we found out when families share meals together, children have better academic performance, higher self-esteem, a greater sense of resilience, lower risk of teen pregnancy, lower risk of depression, lower rates of obesity.
 We encourage families to have one device-free meal together each week.
 To find out more and get your Dinner Table Project Box, email [email protected].

 The focus of Kentucky Moms MATR is to reduce maternal substance use by improving the health of mothers and their babies.
 This program provides prenatal education classes and case management services.
 Click here to learn more.

 Question, Persuade, and Refer (QPR) Suicide Prevention